PROF WILLIAM CHAN

 Prof Chan completed his undergraduate degree at the University of Melbourne and advanced cardiology training at the Royal Melbourne Hospital.
 He undertook a PhD postgraduate degree at the Alfred Hospital and BakerIDI Heart and Diabetes Institute (Monash University) focusing on patients with acute myocardial infarction (acute 'heart attacks'), peripheral arterial disease and novel uses of cardiac magnetic resonance imaging (MRI) in myocardial infarction.
 He was the winner of the 2011 Cardiac Society of Australia and New Zealand (CSANZ) Clinical Ralph Reader Prize.
 He completed 3 further years of postdoctoral clinical training and research at the Mount Sinai and Toronto General Hospitals in Toronto, Canada.
 He has held the prestigious NHMRC Early Career Fellowship enabling him to conduct clinical research in cardiology.
 He is actively involved in clinical research and supervises research and PhD fellows.

-His research work and interests are centred on improving clinical outcomes in real-world cardiology practice as well as treating, and prognosticating acute cardiac conditions (e.g. cardiogenic shock and acute myocardial infarction, and cardiac arrest) through data obtained from randomized-controlled trials and large-scale, multi-centre registries.
+research work (>150 publications) and interests are centred on improving clinical outcomes in real-world cardiology practice as well as treating, and prognosticating acute cardiac conditions (e.g. cardiogenic shock and acute myocardial infarction, and cardiac arrest) through data obtained from randomized-controlled trials and large-scale, multi-centre registries.

 Care